-- 1. The HVDC System shall be configured such that its loss of Active Power injection in a Synchronous Area, shall be limited to a value defined by the Relevant TSOs for their respective LFC Block, based on its impact on the system and while respecting the provisions of Article 4(3). - 2.
+- 1. The HVDC System shall be configured such that its loss of Active Power injection in a Synchronous Area, arising out of a transient or permanent fault, shall be limited to a value defined by the Relevant TSOs for their respective LFC Block, while respecting the provisions of Article 4(3). - 2.
 Where the HVDC System connects two or more LFC Blocks, the Relevant TSOs shall consult each other in order to set a coordinated value of the maximum loss of Active Power injection as referred to in Article 15(1) above, taking into account common mode failures.

+SECTION 2

-SECTION 2 REQUIREMENTS FOR REACTIVE POWER CONTROL AND VOLTAGE SUPPORT
+REQUIREMENTS FOR REACTIVE POWER CONTROL AND VOLTAGE SUPPORT